top of page

 Photo by: Lauryn Green

-1925-An alliance of Black attorneys in Des Moines, Iowa created the Negro Bar Association, which has since been formerly renamed the National Bar Association.
-This association served as a representation of Black lawyers in the U.S. and was beneficial in helping them obtain obtain equal rights, opportunities, and credibility in the legal field.
+1925-An alliance of Black attorneys in Des Moines, Iowa, created the Negro Bar Association, which has since been formally renamed the National Bar Association.
+This association represented Black lawyers in the U.S. and helped them obtain equal rights, opportunities, and credibility in the legal field.
+Since the early 2000s, the National Bar Association has initiated programs for students of color, such as the Crump Law Camp, named after the organization's former Executive Director, John Crump.
+The Crump Law Camp prepares students for future careers in the legal profession by teaching them about the U.S. Judicial System, analytical thinking skills, effective communication, and allowing them to participate in mock trials.

 images (1).jpg